✓ Shariah-Compliant / Halal-Aligned

 Safe Haven Asset

-Prices update every 60 seconds via market data feed.
-Last updated: April 8, 2026 — Prices are indicative
+Prices update every 60 seconds via public market data feed.
+Last updated: April 8, 2026 — Prices are indicative.

 How We Got Here

 Through most of January and February 2026, Brent crude traded in a relatively narrow band around $72-$78 per barrel.
 WTI hovered in the $68-$74 range.
-The prevailing narrative was one of balance -- supply was adequate, inventories within seasonal norms.
-That world ended on February 28, 2026.
+Supply was adequate, inventories sat within seasonal norms.
+The prevailing narrative was one of balance.

 Week 4 (Mar 21 - Mar 27): OPEC+ emergency session, no increase.
 Brent touched $130.